World Future Council: FuturePolicy.org

-The futurepolicy.org website presents political solutions and assists decision-makers in developing and implementing future just policies.
+The World Future Council maintains a website 'futurepolicy.org' which presents political solutions and assists decision-makers in developing and implementing future just policies.
 It is an online database designed for policy-makers to simplify the sharing of existing and proven policy solutions to tackle the world's most fundamental and urgent problems.
 It now contains policies, for example on renewable energies, energy efficiency, sustainable cities and food production in the era of climate change, that have been promoted in WFC publications, films and hearings.